aofrancani/DeepVO/README.md

 ---

 ## 1. Dataset
-To use this implementation, download the KITTI dataset directly from the [KITTI website](http://www.cvlibs.net/datasets/kitti/).
+Download the KITTI dataset directly from the [KITTI website](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).
 Ensure the dataset is organized as specified for ease of data loading.

 ## 2. Pre-trained Models
 Currently, pre-trained models are not available.
 A link will be provided for downloading trained checkpoints from Google Drive in the future.